 In fact, 2006 saw the school celebrating its 150th anniversary with a memorable and colourful concert performed by the pupils at the De Montfort Hall in Leicester, to an audience consisting of parents, teachers, pupils, old boys and girls together with plenty of wellwishers.

-It was in the summer of 2003 that the School moved its senior department from the city into purpose-built, modern facilities at Great Glen.
-This site was originally the location of Glenn Prep School, and was acquired by Stoneygate School in 1976.
+It was in the summer of 2003 that the school moved its senior department from the city into purpose-built, modern facilities at Great Glen.
+This site was originally the location of Glenn Prep School, and was acquired by LGS Stoneygate in 1976.

 History of the School

-The main School building, which now houses the younger pupils of Stoneygate School, was erected in 1907 for Robert Kaye, the shoe magnate, its architect being the well known Henry Goddard, and the grounds planted with unusual shrubs and trees many of which we still enjoy today.
+The main school building, which now houses the younger pupils of LGS Stoneygate, was erected in 1907 for Robert Kaye, the shoe magnate, its architect being the well known Henry Goddard, and the grounds planted with unusual shrubs and trees many of which we still enjoy today.
 The house was sold by the Kaye family in 1937 and was then used by the army during World War II before its acquisition by Mrs Wilson.

-When Mrs Wilson retired in 1976 the School was purchased by the Josephs family who ran Stoneygate School in Leicester; GPS continued to run successfully under Julia Josephs until her retirement in 1994 when the two Schools merged under the control of Jeremy Josephs, then Headmaster of Stoneygate, but continued to run on two sites.
-The creation of the Great Glen bypass a few years later allowed planning permission for major construction and expansion of the Glen site and Stoneygate School moved up to Great Glen in September 2003 to create a vibrant, fully co-educational Prep School, now in splendid surroundings of nearly 45 acres.
+When Mrs Wilson retired in 1976 the School was purchased by the Josephs family who ran the previously named Stoneygate School in Leicester; GPS continued to run successfully under Julia Josephs until her retirement in 1994 when the two schools merged under the control of Jeremy Josephs, then Headmaster of Stoneygate, but continued to run on two sites.
+The creation of the Great Glen bypass a few years later allowed planning permission for major construction and expansion of the Glen site and Stoneygate School moved up to Great Glen in September 2003 to create a vibrant, fully co-educational Prep school, now in splendid surroundings of 40 acres.

 In 2016 the school embarked on the next chapter of its journey when it joined the Leicester Grammar Schools Trust.
 The school was renamed LGS Stoneygate in September 2021.